mrirecon/bart/utests/README.md

 == Unit Testing

 Start of unit testing framework.
-Unit tests are written using CUnit.
-This can be installed through macports or apt-get
+Unit tests are written using MinUnit.
+It is a single file located in this source tree